 The first stage of understanding the role of the information professional in a law firm or other organisation is to come to grips with terminology.
 Information people have their own jargon, no matter how we try to avoid it.
 However, the knowledge management field has a range of terms that can be difficult to parse.

 A good place to start is with some of the broader terms.
 What is "Knowledge Management" and what is "Organisational Learning".

 When you first learn the terms knowledge management (KM) and organisational learning (OL), it might seem like they can be used interchangeably.
 And if you’re looking for a difference, the common definitions of each term don’t clarify things much, either.
 Let’s start by reviewing these definitions:

 Organizational Learning: the process of creating, using, and sharing knowledge within a corporation or comparable enterprise1

 Knowledge Management: the process of capturing, distributing, and effectively using knowledge (Davenport 1994)2

 These definitions make KM and OL sound virtually the same.
 So why use different terms?

-However, Rogers describes the primary difference between KM and OL as being one of approach: Organisational Learning starts with a focus on teams and organisations that need to become smarter, which depends on individual learning.
-KM starts with a focus on knowledge itself, trying to see past the individual and look at the knowledge that’s contained inside their brain - but in this case, too, the individual is a necessary tool for accessing that information.
+Rogers describes the primary difference between KM and OL as being one of approach: Organisational learning starts with a focus on teams and organisations that need to become smarter, which depends on individual learning.
+Knowledge management starts with a focus on knowledge itself, trying to see past the individual and look at the knowledge that’s contained inside their brain - but in this case, too, the individual is a necessary tool for accessing that information.